Skip to main content

 storagePool: lvm-thin

-replicasOnSame: zone=c
+replicasOnSame: "topology.kubernetes.io/zone=c"

 reclaimPolicy: Delete